First He Beat Up His Girlfriend, Now He’s Selling Cryptocurrency With Paris Hilton

 The video—three minutes of a male narrator whisper-speaking generic motivational phrases over pictures of Chahal and stock footage of jetpackers flying above the United Arab Emirates—is equally evasive about what LydianCoin actually is.
 (Voiceover phrases like “live in such a way that if someone spoke badly of you, no one would believe it” might apply to Chahal, who reportedly paid off a former San Francisco mayor to make his domestic assault case “go away,” but their relevance to LydianCoin is unclear.)

-The launch video’s only description of the product comes in its description: “The First A.I.
+The launch video’s only description of the product comes in its caption: “The First A.I.
 Big Data Marketing Cloud for BlockChain powered by Gravity4.”

 If that tagline reads like something out of a Silicon Valley slogan randomizer, LydianCoin has released a 49-page whitepaper with more—if not particularly compelling—details.